 Recessional: All You Need is Love by The Beatles

 In keeping with our goal to have our wedding be intimate and personal, we decided to write our own vows.
-In natural form I had written mine months earlier and was fairly confident about them.
-I included my favorite quote/poem by Mitsugi Saotome in mine, and built in my promises through his words; to laugh with each other, to touch, enjoy the beauty of the stars, to grow, and discover the joy of challenge and each other.
+In natural form, I wrote my vows months earlier and was fairly confident that they would guarantee many waterworks.
+I included my favorite quote/poem by Mitsugi Saotome and built in my promises to Mike through the stanzas in the poem; to laugh with each other, to touch, enjoy the beauty of the stars, to grow, and discover the joy of challenge and each other.
 But Mike… Oh Mike.
 I should have known he would one-up me.
-And he sure did and really brought down the house with his vows.
-I don’t remember what his were exactly because I was sobbing through them, but they included lyrics from Gravity.
+And he sure did because he really brought down the house with his vows.
+I don’t remember exactly what his were because I was sobbing through them, but they included the lyrics to Gravity.
 He said that the first time he ever saw me, the feeling he felt was Gravity, and he promised to keep me where the light is; that light is our life and our love.
 Just.
 So.
 Amazing.

 “Breaking from Tradition”:

-Both Mike and I are incredibly blessed to have many friends from every stage of our life that we are fortunate to still be close to.
-For me personally, I have friends from preschool through college, colleagues I’ve kept in touch with and friends I’ve met through others that are all a huge part of my life.
-Something I really like about myself is that for as long as I can remember I’ve always had a lot of friends and from a young age I’ve always put a lot of effort into my friendships.
+Both Mike and I are incredibly blessed to have many friends from every stage of our lives.
+For me personally, I have close friends from preschool through college, colleagues I’ve kept in touch with and friends I’ve met through others that are all a huge part of me and who I am.
+Something I really like about myself is that for as long as I can remember I’ve always had a lot of friends, and I’ve always put a lot of effort into my friendships.
 I try to treat my friends how I want to be treated; special, loved, seen, uplifted, and supported.
-It just didn’t feel right to us to only select a handful of our many friends to stand up there with us.
-It didn’t feel right to say someone is more special than the other, because all of our friends have carried or lifted us at monumental moments in our lives.
+Therefore, it just didn’t feel right to us to only select a handful of our many friends to stand up there with us.
+It didn’t feel right to say someone is more special than the other, because all of our friends have carried or lifted us at various monumental moments.
 So instead, I invited my friends over in the morning while I was getting ready for bagels and mimosas, and they all came early before our ceremony to take photos with us.
 It was the best way to incorporate everyone and still spend dedicated time with them on our wedding day.